celi-07/SigmaRizzDB/README.md

-# DBMS Library System: Road to Sigma Rizz DBA, for B27 database technology CS GC
+# DBMS Library System: Road to Sigma Rizz DBA, for B27 database technology Computer Science Global Class

+This project is a database management system project that is developed for the needs of B27's Database Technology course.
+The management system includes several important aspects of DBMS, from `indexing`, `storage management`, `procedures and triggers` to `full text search` and `backup and restoration`.

+## Design and Schema Creation

 ## SSL Encryption Set Up